OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 # Harden the protection of mobile apps with AppShield

 OutSystems AppShield lets you harden the protection of your native Android and iOS apps.
-OutSystems AppShield is fully integrated with Mobile Apps Build Service (MABS) builds and adds protection at runtime and at rest.
+OutSystems AppShield integrates with the Mobile Apps Build Service (MABS) version 6 builds and adds protection at runtime and at rest.
+For more information about the supported mobile operating systems and stacks, check out [MABS and mobile operating systems lifecycles](https://success.outsystems.com/Support/Release_Notes/Mobile_Apps_Build_Service_Versions).

 <div class="info" markdown="1">